smartergiving/irs-990-fetch/README.md

 # IRS Form 990PF Fetch :: Node.js Edition
-A lightweight but powerful Node.js script to fetch all machine-readable IRS Form 990PFs and insert into a MongoDB database.
+Lightweight but powerful Node.js scripts to fetch all machine-readable IRS Form 990PFs and insert into a MongoDB database.

 Source: [Public IRS data set hosted by Amazon AWS](https://aws.amazon.com/public-data-sets/irs-990/)

 ## What it Does

 - [x] Fetch full index.json of all Form 990s
 - [x] Parse JSON and limit to Form 990PFs
 - [ ] Fetch XML tax filings
 - [ ] Parse XML and convert to JavaScript objects
 - [x] Insert into MongoDB

+#### The scripts

+ 1. **awsIndex.js** - inserts the main index.json file contents into a MongoDB instance
+ 2. **awsFoundations.js** - limits the MongoDB insertion to Form990PF's (e.g. foundations)
+ 3. **awsFilingsFoundations.js** (in process) - fetches all Form 990PF filings and inserts into MongoDB

 ## Getting Started

-  - Coming soon
+Coming soon

-***

-#### License
+## License

 MIT License